-- In your aorta, the IABP catheter balloon inflates (fills with air) and deflates (empties the air) at certain times.
-The balloon inflates when your heart is filling up with blood during a heartbeat.
-This increases the pressure inside your heart chambers, letting more blood and oxygen go into your heart.
-The balloon deflates just before your heart pumps blood out during the heartbeat, sending more blood and oxygen out to the rest of your body.
-This will help blood flow to your heart muscles and decrease the workload of your heart.
+- The IABP catheter balloon inflates when your heart is filling with blood during a heartbeat.
+This increases the pressure inside your heart chambers, allowing more blood and oxygen to go into your heart.
+The balloon deflates just before your heart pumps blood out during the heartbeat.
+This sends more blood and oxygen out to your body.
+Blood flow to your heart increases and takes some of the workload off your heart.
 The balloon fills and empties quickly, keeping pace with your heartbeat.
-It is timed by monitors inside the balloon, a pacemaker (if you have one), or a speed set by your caregiver.
-You may need to take blood-thinning or heart medicine when you use an IABP.
-Ask your caregiver for more information about your medicines.
+It may be timed by monitors inside the balloon, a pacemaker, or a speed set by your caregiver.

 - The IABP can help blood flow and send more oxygen to your heart and your body.
-This may decrease problems such as feeling very tired and having very little energy to do things.
-It can help your recover faster and better after having heart surgery.
+This may decrease problems such as fatigue and lack of energy.
+It can help you recover faster and better after heart surgery.
 Caregivers will watch your condition and tell you when the IABP should be removed.
-This may be done before you have heart surgery, during surgery, or as you are recovering after surgery.

 - You have shaking chills or a fever.

-- You have burning pain at the place where the catheter was put in.
+- You have burning pain in the catheter site.

-- The foot or leg on the side of your body where the catheter was put in is cold, pale, has no feeling, or is very painful.
+- Your foot or leg is cold, pale, has no feeling, or is painful.

-- The place where your catheter was put in is bleeding, or it has pus or a bad smell coming from it.
+- The catheter site is bleeding, or it has pus or a bad smell coming from it.

-- Your IABP has started to come out, or has fallen all of the way out.
+- Your catheter has started to come out, or has fallen all of the way out.